scverse/scvi-tools/docs/user_guide/models/harreman.md

 # Harreman

-**Harreman** (`scvi.external.harreman`) is a toolkit for inferring metabolic exchanges and cell-cell communication in tissues using spatial transcriptomics data.
+**Harreman** (`scvi.external.harreman`) is a framework for inferring metabolic exchanges and cell-cell communication in tissues using spatial transcriptomics data.

-The advantages of Harreman are:
+The advantages of Harreman include:

-- Infers spatially-resolved metabolic gene programs using local autocorrelation
+-   Inference of spatially-resolved metabolic gene programs using local autocorrelation.
-- Identifies cell-cell metabolic communication and ligand-receptor interactions using spatial proximity graphs
+-   Identification of cell-cell metabolic communication and ligand-receptor interactions using spatial proximity graphs.
-- Supports multiple spatial technologies (Visium, Slide-seq, and others)
+-   Support for multiple spatial technologies (Visium, Slide-seq, and others).
-- Scalable to large spatial datasets
+-   Scalability to large spatial datasets.
-- Supports both parametric and non-parametric significance testing
+-   Support for both parametric and non-parametric significance testing.

 The limitations of Harreman include:

-- Requires spatial coordinates to be available in `adata.obsm`
+-   Requires spatial coordinates to be available in `adata.obsm["spatial"]`.
-- Cell communication inference requires a ligand-receptor or metabolite transporter database
+-   Cell communication inference requires a ligand-receptor or metabolite transporter database.

 ```{topic} Tutorials: